saverymax/selective_indexing/README.md

 1: In-scope for indexing, 97% confidence
 2: Citation should be human-reviewed.
 3: Citation marked as one of the publication types specified in the publication_types file.
 This label is off by default and is controlled by --pubtype-filter

+### For alternative implementation
+If the --predict-all option is not provided, there are a few ways to filter and adjust the predictions.
+Add here.

 ### Command line options: